 - Marketing and Advertising

-Through a collaboration with the UGA College of Pharmacy, the UGA SBDC provides high quality, confidential, consulting services to independent pharmacy owners.
-Many services are expanded through independent pharmacy management rotations with 4th year PharmD. students.
-This rotation will provide an exciting and motivating “entrepreneurial” educational experience that gives students in-depth exposure to the essential business skills needed to manage a successful pharmacy.
+Many services are expanded through the UGA College of Pharmacy Independent Pharmacy Management rotation with 4th year PharmD students.
+This rotation provides an exciting and motivating “entrepreneurial” educational experience that gives students in-depth exposure to the essential business skills needed to manage a successful pharmacy.
 Not only will pharmacy students learn how to observe and implement core business principles through their “one-to-one” interactions and observations, participating owners will also gain insight into their pharmacies and identify opportunities for improvement, efficiencies, or growth.

 For more information on pharmacy practice consulting, please contact:

 1180 E. Broad St., Athens, GA 30602